Global silver trade from the 16th to 19th centuries: Into China

+Global silver trade

 The ultimate destination for much of the silver produced in the Americas and Japan was China.
 Silver from the Americas flowed mostly across the Atlantic and made its way to the Far East.
 A popular route was around the Cape of Good Hope into the east, and sometimes it came over land.
 Major outposts for the silver trade were located in Southeast Asian countries, such as the Spanish Philippines.
 The city of Manila served as a primary outpost of the exchange of goods between the Americas, Japan, India, Indonesia and China.
-However, there is a large amount of silver that was transported across the vast Pacific Ocean directly from the Americas as well, via the famed Manila Galleons.
-There are not many records of the amount of silver which crossed the Pacific due to it being discouraged by the Spanish monarchy, so estimates highly vary.
+However, a large amount of silver was transported across the vast Pacific Ocean directly from the Americas as well, via the Manila Galleons.
+There are few records of the amount of silver which crossed the Pacific due to it being discouraged by the Spanish monarchy, so estimates vary greatly.

 During the 16th and 17th centuries, a large amount of silver also remained in the Americas, accumulated through the business of local merchants.
 Royal officials in various parts of Spanish America often protected the activities of local merchants and enacted protectionist policies that encouraged local monopolies.
 This meant that royal officials were not solely interested in accumulating silver for Spain's economy, but rather, they also had a vested interest in developing the economies of their specific localities.
 Additionally, much of the silver that was eventually exported still circulated extensively in the Americas before finding its way to port cities for export.
 For example, the situado, a regular remittance of silver from the mines of Potosí to Buenos Aires by way of mule trains, did not merely result in the transport of silver.
 Instead, those transporting the situado would also use their access to silver to conduct their own deals along the road, thus regularly injecting silver into the areas along the route of the situado.
 Even when this exchanged silver eventually ended up in Buenos Aires or another port city where it was exported, it facilitated numerous transactions within the Americas before it got there.

 Silver also found its way across other parts of the world as well.
 India and Europe both received a fair amount of silver.
 This silver was often locally traded for other commodities, such as gold or crops.
 In India, silver flowed from the south to the north, and gold flowed the opposite way.
 Often silver and gold were manufactured into jewelry or hoarded as treasure.